marco-diomedi-ey/AI-Academy-Project/rag_flow/eu_ai_act_docs/data documentation.md

 ### Method(s)

-Anti-hallucination prompting; context-only answering with mandatory source citations; optional RAG evaluation
+Anti-hallucination prompting; context-only answering with mandatory source citations; optional RAG evaluation; bias detection and mitigation

 ### Breakdown(s)

 **Prompt-level constraints** — enforced each query

-**Retrieval checks** — top-k relevance via FAISS retriever
+**Retrieval checks** — top-k relevance via FAISS indices or Qdrant vector database

+**Bias detection** — multi-dimensional bias analysis and automated content redaction

 ### Description(s)
 Prompt instructs the model to answer only from provided context and to cite sources; if information is unavailable, it must state so.
 Retrieval uses MMR to diversify and reduce redundancy.
+BiasCrew performs final validation to ensure content is bias-free and ethically compliant.

 ## Sampling Methods

 ### Method(s) Used
-MMR-based retrieval from FAISS index; top-k = 6 with candidate pool = 20
+MMR-based retrieval from FAISS indices or Qdrant vector database; top-k = 6 with candidate pool = 20

 ### Characteristic(s)